jdlubrano/reverse-proxy/README.md

 type RequestMiddleware func(next RequestPreparer) RequestPreparer
 ```

-By accepting a `next` parameter, you can easily make your middleware integrate
+By accepting a `next` parameter, you ensure that your middleware integrates
 with existing `RequestMiddleware`.

 For example, you could add a header to the outgoing request: